 Increase Gmail security by turning on MTA Strict Transport Security (MTA-STS) for your domain.
 MTA-STS improves Gmail security by requiring authentication checks and encryption for email sent to your domain.
 Use Transport Layer Security (TLS) reporting to get information about external server connections to your domain.

-Like all mail providers, Gmail uses Simple Mail Transfer Protocol (SMTP) to send and receive mail messages.
-SMTP alone does not provide security, and many SMTP servers don’t have added security to prevent certain types of malicious attacks.
+Like all mail providers, Gmail uses Simple Mail Transfer Protocol (SMTP) to send and receive messages.
+SMTP alone does not provide security, and many SMTP servers don’t have added security to prevent malicious attacks.

 For example, SMTP is vulnerable to man-in-the-middle attacks.
 Man-in-the-middle is an attack where communication between two servers is intercepted and possibly changed without detection.
-Using MTA-STS to increase security for mail server connections helps prevent these types of attacks.
+Using MTA-STS to secure mail server connections helps prevent these types of attacks.

 MTA-STS email security

 SMTP connections for email are more secure when the sending server supports MTA-STS and the receiving server has an MTA-STS policy in enforced mode.

 Receiving mail: When you turn on MTA-STS for your domain, you request external mail servers to send messages to your domain only when the SMTP connection is both:

 - Encrypted with TLS 1.2 or higher

 Mail servers that support MTA-STS will send messages to your domain only over connections that have both authentication and encryption.

 Sending mail: Gmail messages from your domain comply with MTA-STS when sent to external servers with an MTA-STS policy in enforced mode.